dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is there only one mechanism for the Client to authenticate with the AS?
 Why not support other mechanisms?**

     Having choices requires implementers to understand which choice is preferable for them.
-Having one common mechanism for the Client to authenticate simplifies most implementations.
-Extensions can specify other mechanisms that are preferable in certain environments.
+Having one default mechanism in the document for the Client to authenticate simplifies most implementations.
+Extensions can specify other mechanisms that are preferable in specific environments.

-1. **Why is the Client authentication JWS rather than MTLS?**
+1. **Why is the default Client authentication JOSE rather than MTLS?**

-    MTLS cannot be used by an Dynamic Client.
-MTLS requires access below the application layer, that is often not available on some platforms.
-JWS is done at the application layer.
+    MTLS cannot be used today by a Dynamic Client.
+MTLS requires the application to have access below what is typically the application layer, that is often not available on some platforms.
+JOSE is done at the application layer.
 Many AS deployments will be an application behind a proxy performing TLS, and there are risks in the proxy passing on the results of MTLS.

-1. **Why is the Client authentication JWS rather than HTTP signing?**
+1. **Why is the default Client authentication JOSE rather than HTTP signing?**

-    There is currently no widely deployed HTTP signing standard.
-Additionally, HTTP signing requires passing all the relevant parts of the HTTP request to downstream services in a AS that may need to independently verify the Client identity.
+    There is currently no widely deployed open standard for HTTP signing.
+Additionally, HTTP signing requires passing all the relevant parts of the HTTP request to downstream services within an AS that may need to independently verify the Client identity.

-1. **What are the advantages of using JWS for the Client to authenticate to the AS and a resource?**
+1. **What are the advantages of using JOSE for the Client to authenticate to the AS and a resource?**

-    Both Registered Clients, and Dynamic Clients can have a private key, eliminating the public Client issues in OAuth 2.0, as an Dynamic Client can create an ephemeral key pair.
+    Both Registered Clients and Dynamic Clients can have a private key, eliminating the public Client issues in OAuth 2.0, as a Dynamic Client can create an ephemeral key pair.
 Using asymetric cryptography also allows each instance of a Registered Client to have its own private key if it can obtain a certificate binding its public key to the public key the AS has for the Client.
-Signed tokens can be passed to downstream components in a AS or resource to enable independent verification of the Client.
+Signed tokens can be passed to downstream components in a AS or RS to enable independent verification of the Client and its request.

 1. **Why does the AS not return parameters to the Client in the redirect url?**

     Passing parameters via a browser redirection is the source of many of the security risks in OAuth 2.0.
 It also presents a challenge for smart devices.
-In this protocol, the redirection from the Client to the AS is enable the AS to interact with the User, and the redirection back to the Client is to hand back the interaction to the Client.
+In this protocol, the redirection from the Client to the AS is to enable the AS to interact with the User, and the redirection back to the Client is to hand back interaction control to the Client if the redirection was a full browser redirect.
 Unlike OAuth 2.0, the identity of the Client is independent of the URI the AS redirects to.

-1. **Why is it a Delegated Server, not an Authorization Server?**

-    This broadens the AS to serve both as an OAuth AS, and an OpenID Connect OpenID Provider, both are servers that have had functionality delegated to them.
-It also provides extensibility for other delegations.
-Additionally, it differentiates a an implementation of this protocol when referencing the server.

-1. **Why not use bearer tokens for completion and refresh?**

-    By requiring the Client to prove possession of it's private key, the completion and refresh tokens are not as sensitive, and the security of the protocol is enhanced as leakage of the tokens does not enable access to functionality.

-1. **Why is there not a UserInfo endpoint as there is in OpenID Connect?**
+1. **Why is there not a UserInfo endpoint as there is with OpenID Connect?**

-    In OpenID Connect, the Client does not know if it has seen the User previously until it receives the ID Token.
-By passing an access token for the UserInfo endpoint, the Client can minimize the amount of information returned with the ID Token, and only call the UserInfo endpoint for new Users.

-    This simplifies this common flow.
-If the User is new to the Client, the userinfo requests are returned, otherwise they are not.
-If the Client would like to acquire additional claims about the User after they have authenticated to the Client, the Client can make an additional request that only contains the userinfo object.
+    In OpenID Connect, obtaining claims over the redirect or the Token Endpoint are problematic.
+The redirect is limited in size, and is not secure.
+The Token Endpoint is intended to return tokens, and is limited by the "application/x-www-form-urlencoded" format.
+A UserInfo endpoint returns "application/json", and can return rich claims, just as the completion uri in this protocol.

+    \[Editor: is there some other reason to have the UserInfo endpoint?
+What are industry best practices now? ]

-1. **Why do is there still a Client ID?
+1. **Why is there still a Client ID?
 Could we not use a fingerprint of the public key to identify the Client?**

-    When supporting Clients, it is useful to be able to refer to a permanent identifier for a Registered Client.
-Using a fingerprint or public key to identify the Client has the Client identifier change every time the key is rotated.
-A AS logging Client activity will have a single identifier to track a Client.
-Having a Client ID eases a transition to this protocol from OAuth 2.0.
+    Some AS deployments do not allow calls from Registered Clients, and provide different functionality to different Clients.
+A permanent identifier for the Client is needed for the Client developer and the AS admin to ensure they are referring to the same Client.
+The Client ID was used in OAuth 2.0, and it served the same purpose.

 1. **Why have both claims and authorizations?**

+    There are use cases for each that are independent: authenticating a user vs granting access to a resource.
+A request for an authorization returns an access token or handle, while a request for a claim returns the claim.

+1. **Why specify HTTP/2 or later and TLS 1.3 or later for Client and AS communication in {{ClientAuthN}}?**

+    Knowing the AS supports HTTP/2 enables a Client to set up a connection faster.
+HTTP/2 will be more efficient when Clients have large numbers of access tokens and are frequently refreshing them at the AS as there will be less network traffic.
+Mandating TLS 1.3 similarly improves the performance and security of Clients and AS when setting up a TLS connection.

+1. **Why do some of the JSON objects only have one child, such as the identifiers object in the user object in the initiation request?**

+    It is difficult to forecast future use cases.
+Having more resolution may mean the difference between a simple extension, and a convoluted extension.

+1. **Why is the "iss" included in the "oidc" identifier object?
+Would the "sub" not be enough for the AS to identify the User?**

+    The AS may use another AS to authenticate Users.
+The "iss" and "sub" combination is required to uniquely identify the User for any AS.

 # Acknowledgments

-This draft derives many of its concepts from Justin Richer's Transactional Authorization draft {{Txauth}}.
-Thanks to Justin for his strong critique of this draft.
+This draft derives many of its concepts from Justin Richer's Transactional Authorization draft {{TxAuth}}.

+Additional thanks to Justin Richer for his strong critique of earlier drafts.

 # IANA Considerations

 \[ JOSE parameter for Authorization HTTP header ]

-TBC
+TBD

 # Security Considerations

-TBC
+TBD

 --- back